Banerjee1996/fraud-detection-with-logistic-regression/README.md

 # fraud-detection-with-logistic-regression
-fraud detection with logistic regression from dataset from Kaggle.
+fraud detection with logistic regression from dataset from Kaggle.It has the folowing operations -
-Basic Implementation of logistic regression on pca reduced data .
+1. Basic Implementation of logistic regression on pca reduced data .
-Accuracy uptu 80% recall .
+2. Use of svm classifier along with Grid Search.
-dataset link - https://www.kaggle.com/dalpozz/creditcardfraud
+3. Use of desicion tree classifier. dataset link - https://www.kaggle.com/dalpozz/creditcardfraud